 Blockchain is a distributed peer-to-peer topology system storing data on thousands of global servers.
 Anyone on the network can always see everyone else’s transactions in real-time, making it virtually impossible for one person to gain control of the data.

 Blockchain creates unchangeable records that are time-stamped and linked to a specified user’s previous threads (a block).

 It has great potential for implementation with real estate transactions, supply chain management, electronic medical records, and even voting.

 Cybersecurity is defined as the prevention of, damage to, protection of, and restoration of computers and electronic communications.
 It is intended to ensure business data availability, authentication, and confidentiality.

 - Physical Security – the protection of property

 It is of great concern to many organizations and requires a proactive approach.

 Tim’s Talking Points Regarding SB 220

-When SB 220 goes into law, it will apply to all businesses from the smallest solopreneur to the largest businesses which include the likes of Goodyear Tire & Rubber Company and Sherwin-Williams.
-Here are some effective ways to get started:
+When SB 220 goes into law, it will apply to all businesses, from the smallest solopreneur to the most prominent businesses, including Goodyear Tire & Rubber Company and Sherwin-Williams.
+Here are some practical ways to get started:

 - Make sure all computer operating systems and applications are up-to-date.
 This includes software patches, too.